swedenconnect/technical-framework/ELN-0608 - Certificate Profile for Central Signing Services.md

 All profile requirements apply to both Qualified Certificates and to PKC certificates unless it is explicitly stated that a particular requirement applies only to PKC or Qualified Certificates.

 <a name="certificate-content"></a>
 ### 2.3.
-Certificate content
+Certificate Content

 All certificates SHALL be fully compliant with  \[[RFC5280](#rfc5280)\] and \[[EU-CERT-NP](#en-cert-np)\].
 All Qualified Certificates SHALL also implement mandatory QC statements as defined in \[[EU-CERT-QC](#eu-cert-qc)\].

 <a name="subject-attributes-and-name-forms"></a>
 #### 2.3.1.
-Subject attributes and name forms
+Subject Attributes and Name Forms

 <a name="person-identifier-attributes"></a>
 ##### 2.3.1.1.
-Person identifier attributes
+Person Identifier Attributes

 <a name="data-source"></a>
 ###### 2.3.1.1.1.
-Data source
+Data Source

 All certificates SHALL contain a unique person identifier, carried in the `serialNumber` attribute (OID 2.5.4.5) in the subject field.
 The person identifier SHALL be obtained from the Identity Provider in the form of a SAML attribute.
-For PKC certificates the SAML attribute SHOULD be one of the attributes listed below.
-For Qualified Certificates the SAML attribute SHALL be one of the attributes listed below.
+For PKC certificates, the SAML attribute SHOULD be one of the attributes listed below.
+For Qualified Certificates, the SAML attribute SHALL be one of the attributes listed below.

 Attribute | Attribute name | Specification
 ---|---|---
-Swedish personal identity number (personnummer)<sup>1</sup>| urn:oid:1.2.752.29.4.13 | \[[AttrSpec](#attrspec)\]
+Swedish Personal Identity Number (personnummer) | urn:oid:1.2.752.29.4.13 | \[[AttrSpec](#attrspec)\]
 Provisional ID | urn:oid:1.2.752.201.3.4 | \[[AttrSpec](#attrspec)\]
-eIDAS person identifier | urn:oid:1.2.752.201.3.7 |\[[AttrSpec](#attrspec)\]
+eIDAS Person Identifier | urn:oid:1.2.752.201.3.7 |\[[AttrSpec](#attrspec)\]

-> \[1\]: The urn:oid:1.2.752.29.4.13 attribute is also defined to be able to hold a Swedish coordination number (samordningsnummer).

 <a name="data-format"></a>
 ###### 2.3.1.1.1.
-Data format
+Data Format

 The identifier data obtained from the SAML assertion SHALL be stored in the `serialNumber` attribute using one of the following formats:

 - using exactly the same format as it was obtained from the SAML attribute, or,
 - using conventions specified in \[[EU-CERT-GEN](#eu-cert-gen)\] as defined below.

-When storing person identifier in the `serialNumber` attribute in accordance with \[[EU-CERT-GEN](#eu-cert-gen)\], the certificate SHALL include a semantics identifier as specified in section 5.1. of  \[[EU-CERT-GEN](#eu-cert-gen)\].
+When storing a person identifier in the `serialNumber` attribute in accordance with \[[EU-CERT-GEN](#eu-cert-gen)\], the certificate SHALL include a semantics identifier as specified in section 5.1 of  \[[EU-CERT-GEN](#eu-cert-gen)\].

-**Swedish personal identity number (personnummer)**
+**Swedish Personal Identity Number (personnummer)**

-When the identifier is a Swedish personal identity number (personnummer), or a coordination number (samordningsnummer), the semantics identifier SHALL be a natural person semantics identifier using the identity type reference "PNO".
+When the identifier is a Swedish personal identity number (personnummer) the semantics identifier SHALL be a natural person semantics identifier using the identity type reference "PNO".

 > Example: PNOSE-194911172296

 **Provisional ID**

 When the identifier is a provisional ID the semantics identifier SHALL be a natural person semantics identifier using a local national identity type reference "PI:SE".

 > Example: PI:SE-NO:16043700158